-Depends on how you, your employees, or students are using the computer, issues you are encountering, and what you expect out of the computer.
-Typically, most total cost of ownership studies conclude that users should replace their computers at least every four years.
-Below are some different reasons that may help justify the new purchase or why you may want to wait.
+The decision to purchase a new computer depends on many factors ranging from the necessity to improve performance issues to additional functionality features.
+Most total cost of ownership studies conclude that users should replace their computers at least every four years.
+Below are some different reasons that may help justify the new purchase, or why you may want to wait.

-If you checked three or more of the above boxes it's time to upgrade.
-If you were unable to check at least three of these boxes it may be in your best interest to wait a few more months before purchasing a new computer, until then you may want to upgrade.
+If you checked three or more of the boxes above, it's likely time to upgrade.
+If you were unable to check at least three of these boxes, you might want to wait a while to buy a new computer.
+Until then, certain upgrades may be a good choice.

-Tip: A slow computer can be caused by different things that can often be fixed.
-Make sure to go through the slow computer troubleshooting page if your computer is just running slow.
+A slow computer can be caused by issues that may be remedied without buying a new machine.
+Make sure to go through the slow computer troubleshooting page before you decide to make a purchase.

 - Computer buying tips and help.

 - I bought a new computer, what should I do with the older one?

 - Should I upgrade or buy a new computer?